treeverse/lakeFS/design/open/uncomitted-gc.md

    4. The remainder is a list of files which can be safely removed
 5. Save run information under the GC path
     1. The current run's `Uncommitted DF` (as a parquet file)
-    2. The last read partition
+    2. The last read slice
     3. The GC run start timestamp

 #### Flow 2: Optimized Run